How to travel Sri Lanka’s Southern Province with kids.

 There is home stay accommodation on offer, always a positive way for children to see first hand the way other cultures and people live.

 Around every corner there is something to discover.
-There’s the little town of Marisa, with surfing lessons, bike riding, scuba diving and snorkelling, seafood restaurants and little local diners.
+There’s the little town of Mirissa, with surfing lessons, bike riding, scuba diving and snorkelling, seafood restaurants and little local diners.

 At dusk fisherman stand on the old style stilts in the water catching fish.
 Then sit on rustic tables on the sand to eat the catches of the day.